-Almost 30% of respondents feel there is no fair and equal approach to work/life balance policies such as flexible working.

-30% believe that the workload in their practice/organisation is not equally distributed among colleagues.
+Over a third of respondents feel there is no fair and equal approach to work/life balance policies such as flexible working.
+One third believe that the workload in their practice/organisation is not equally distributed among colleagues.
 We encourage the use of standardised tools, scales and procedures to ensure a sense of fairness in the workplace.

-Our survey also revealed that 50% of the respondents said that they would be supported to learn from an error if they made one, while 16% say they would be blamed.
+Our survey also revealed that 63% of respondents would be supported to learn from an error if they made one, and 14% say they would be blamed.